magicmarkh/pim_escape/README.md

 This project is open source and not actively maintained.
 It is intended for proof of concept purposes only.
 Use at your own risk.

+## Tested Use Cases

+PIM policy migration for Entra ID
+PIM Policy migration for PIM policies at the management group level PIM policy migration for PIM policies at the subscription level PIM policy assigned to groups
+PIM policy assigned to users
+Tested using Entra ID as the external directory